 Coffee and Conversation

-Join us for Coffee and Conversation every fall for a season of humanities discussions.
-Presentations include author interviews, book signings, Q&A sessions, and complimentary coffee.
+Join us at the Jefferson Parish East Bank Regional Library, 4747 West Napoleon, Metarie, for Coffee and Conversation every fall for a season of humanities discussions.
+Presentations include author interviews, book signings, and Q&A sessions.

 Coffee and Conversation is produced by the Tennessee Williams/New Orleans Literary Festival in collaboration with the Jefferson Parish Library and is sponsored by the Louisiana Endowment for the Humanities.
 Books by participating authors are made available by the Friends of Jefferson Public Library and are for sale during the programs.